 Fall-born breeding stock is the focus at the farm.
-Ewes and rams flush on spring pasture; rams meet the ewes in May; lambs are on the ground in October; weaning in January.
+Ewes and rams flush on spring pasture; rams meet the ewes in late April or early May; lambs are on the ground in September and October; weaning in January.
 We select replacement animals, save a few favorites to show as yearlings; some of these are then for sale.
-In 2017 we will have for sale some very special lambs, sired through AI from champion New Zealand natural colored, and Australian white rams.
+We have imported genetics from New Zealand (natural colored) and Australian (white) studs that has brought outstanding fleece characteristics and structural quality to our flock.

 Use contact form for inquiries.
 We will have more data, including complete fleece test results and fleece samples, at a later time.

 January 29, 2022, update

 Lambs.
 If you would like to be put on the list, just send us an email via the contact form.